time-series-machine-learning/tsml-java/README.rst

-**This repository is not being proactively maintained or updated currently (message updated 26/06/2023).
-Feel free to open bug reports, and we may get around to fixing them still.
-For the latest time series algoritms implemented and maintained by our group, see the Python based** `aeon <https://github.com/aeon-toolkit/aeon>`__ **toolkit.**
+**This repository is not being proactively maintained or receiving new implementation currently** (This message updated 26/06/2023). **Feel free to open still bug reports, we may get around to fixing them eventually but response may be delayed.
+For the latest time series algorithms implemented and maintained by our group, see the Python based** `aeon <https://github.com/aeon-toolkit/aeon>`__ **toolkit.**

 UEA Time Series Classification
 ==============================